jasonsayre/Numerical-Methods-Algorithms/False Position method/README.md

 # False Position Method
-## This function estimates the root of a given function by iterating the false position method to a certain error percentage
+## This created function estimates the root of a given function by iterating the false position method to a certain error percentage
 ### Inputs:
   * func - the function being evaluated.
 Please enter function in the format of "@(x)" followed by the desired function.
 Example: '@(x) x.^3+5*x-4 '
   * xl - the lower guess